cloudfirst/promansible-Install/README.md

 sudo apt-get install python
 ```
 - make sure no apt process is running

+### deb package storage
+- when you build [PromAnsible](https://github.com/cloudfirst/PromAnsible) according to [Build Instruction](https://github.com/cloudfirst/PromAnsible/wiki/2-How-to-Build), the cmd `make publish` will copy all the deb packages into directory `promansible-Install/playbook/roles/monitor/files/`

 ### Install
 - change monitor to your host actual IP addr